 If you struggle to get motivated, having an accountability buddy can be an awesome idea.
 Find someone you can tell your goal to.
 And who will hold you accountable.

 This works especially well if your motivation-partner goes for similar goals.
 The feeling of not wanting to let them down doubles.
 And you can exchange tips and tricks on how to reach your target.

 “All work and no play makes Jack a dull boy”.
 Dull, in this context, can also mean uninspired.
 Demotivated.
 So make sure that you reward yourself on a regular basis.

 Ideally, your reward is something that you enjoy and that has nothing to do with your task.
 Both negatively and positively.
 So, for example, don’t reward yourself with a cheat day OR healthy delivered food if you are on a diet.

 Instead, reward yourself with a movie.
-Or some time off from work for your favorite hobby.
+Meet a friend for coffee.
+Or take some time off from work for your favorite hobby.